 See Crunch Automation basics for more information.

-The DISPLAY command sets subtotal properties to be displayed on a card view for categorical variables (including categorical arrays).
+The DISPLAY command sets subtotals and differences properties to be displayed for categorical variables (including categorical arrays), and subtotals only for multiple response variables.

-- this is an example of a command that can take multiple input variables and create the same subtotal on each.
+- this is an example of a command that can take multiple input variables and create the same subtotals and differences on each.
 You can also specify a categorical array.

 Each SUBTOTAL line requires you to specify which categories to include in the subtotal and what LABEL to give the output.
 You then have additional/optional modifiers about where the position of the subtotals should be in the list.